cedward93/CS_361/README.md

 # CS_361

-This is the github repository for the CS 361 class project
+This is the github repository for the CS 361 class project.